 A new APS type FILTER_APS is introduced, and it follows the same process that already exists for ALF, LMCS, and scaling matrices APS types.

-To estimate the filter overhead, the proposed filter coefficients signaling was applied to VTM luma motion compensation filters.
-It takes 320 bits to signal one APS filter set.
+To estimate the filter overhead, the proposed filter coefficients signaling was applied to VTM luma and chroma motion compensation filters.
+It takes 584 bits to signal one APS filter set.

+To estimate the overhead FLC7 code can be used without considering zero-coefficient values.

+Luma filters: (7 coeff * 7 filters + 3 coeff ) * 7 bits = 364 bits

+Chroma filters: (3 coeff * 15 filters + 1 coeff ) * 7 bits = 322 bits

+Total is 686 bits.